Olympia, Washington

+Olympia is the capital city of the U.S. state of Washington.
+The population was 55,605 at the 2020 census, while the Olympia metropolitan statistical area has an estimated 300,000 people.
+Olympia is the county seat of Thurston County and anchors the South Puget Sound region of western Washington, 50 mi southwest of Seattle.

-European settlers claimed the area in 1846, with the Treaty of Medicine Creek initiated in 1854, followed by the Treaty of Olympia in 1856.
-Olympia was incorporated as a town on January 28, 1859, and as a city in 1882.
-It had a population of 55,605 at the time of the 2020 census, making it the state's 23rd-largest city.
-Olympia borders Lacey to the east and Tumwater to the south.
+The Squaxin and other Coast Salish peoples inhabited the southern Puget Sound region prior to the arrival of European and American settlers in the 19th century.
+The Treaty of Medicine Creek was signed in 1854 and followed by the Treaty of Olympia in 1856; these two treaties forced the Squaxin to relocate to an Indian reservation.
+Olympia was declared the capital of the Washington Territory in 1853 and incorporated as a town on January 28, 1859.
+It became a city in 1882.

+Aside from its role in the state government, Olympia is also recognized as a countercultural hub in the Pacific Northwest.
+The city's music scene gained prominence in the 1990s for its role in the emergence of punk rock movements such as riot grrrl and grunge.
+Olympia is also home to The Evergreen State College, a public liberal arts institution known for its non-traditional curriculum.
+Intercity Transit provides fare-free bus service throughout the Olympia area, which has high per-capita use of public transportation relative to other cities of its size.

 History

 The site of Olympia had been home to Lushootseed-speaking peoples known as the Steh-Chass (or Stehchass, later part of the post-treaty Squaxin Island Tribe) for thousands of years.
 Other Native Americans regularly visited the head of Budd Inlet and the Steh-Chass, including the other ancestor tribes of the Squaxin, as well as the Nisqually, Puyallup, Chehalis, Suquamish, and Duwamish.
 The first recorded Europeans came to Olympia in 1792.
 Peter Puget and a crew from the British Vancouver Expedition are said to have explored the site, but neither recorded any encounters with the resident Indigenous population.
 In 1846, Edmund Sylvester and Levi Lathrop Smith jointly claimed the land that is now downtown Olympia.
 In 1851, the U.S. Congress established the Customs District of Puget Sound for Washington Territory and Olympia became the home of the customs house.
 Its population steadily expanded from Oregon Trail immigrants.
 In 1850, the town settled on the name Olympia, at local resident Colonel Isaac N. Ebey's suggestion, because of its view of the Olympic Mountains to the northwest.
 The area began to be served by a small fleet of steamboats known as the Puget Sound Mosquito Fleet.
+It was declared the capital of the Washington Territories by Governor Isaac I. Stevens in November 1853.
+Olympia was the first and only capital of Washington in its history as both a territory and a state.